wdlindmeier/Cosmos/README.md

 An audio visualizer designed for full dome projection.

-Completed as a class assignment at ITP / NYU.
+This app was created for "Nature of Code, Cosmos Edition," a two week course at ITP / NYU.
+We were given access to the planetarium at the [Lower East Side Girls Club](http://www.girlsclub.org/).

 Written in Cinder.